 Local bluegrass and old time music jam sessions, which may be held anywhere from pubs and cafes to the general store or public square, provide a great opportunity to hear local talent and experience local music culture.
 Many jam sessions welcome visitors, so bring an instrument if you play.

 Dates and times for many of these festivals, jam sessions, and other musical events can be found on the events calendar of the Blue Ridge Music Trails of North Carolina website.

 Learn to Play Traditional Mountain Music

 There are opportunities for enthusiasts at all skill levels to learn how to play, sing, and dance to the music.
-Several colleges and arts institutions offer week-long and/or weekend workshops where visiting students learn from master musicians:
+Several colleges and arts institutions offer week-long and/or weekend workshops or seasonal classes where students learn from master musicians:

 - John C. Campbell Folk School